MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/8-summary.md

   This probability amplitude is a complex number that encodes the probability of measuring the state and the phase of the state.
 - The phase of a quantum state is relevant for quantum interference.
-States with opposite phase interfere destructively whereas states with the same phase interfere constructively.
+States with opposite phase interfere destructively, whereas states with the same phase interfere constructively.
-- Two qubits are entangled if their states are correlated in ways that classical physics cannot explain.
+- Two qubits are entangled if their states are correlated and cannot be described as two independent qubits

 ## Learn more